 Pehr and his brother were clearly very knowledgeable and skilled craftsmen and made many of the most beautiful guitars made in the United States around the turn of the century 1900 under different names.
-This guitar marked PA Anderberg was most likely manufactured between 1904 and 1908 before his workshop in Chelsea burned down.
-Maybe Pehr brought this guitar to Scania during his visit in 1907, the auction in Blekinge is not far from Scania.
+This guitar marked P. A. Anderberg was most likely manufactured between 1904 and 1908 before his workshop in Chelsea burned down.
+Maybe Pehr brought this guitar to Skåne during his visit to Sweden in 1907, the auction in Blekinge is not far from Skåne.
 Unfortunately, Farre did not get hold of those who sold the guitar, the only thing he learned was that many in the family for the estate were sailors.
-Probably the story had cooled down and the guitar hung as a wall decoration with its previous owner.
+Probably the history had cooled down and the guitar hung as a wall decoration with its previous owner.

-I promised Farre to repair it if he bought it, luckily he sent it home for SEK 8500.
+I promised Farre to repair it if he bought it, luckily he got it for SEK 8500.
 There was a bidding war with another buyer, otherwise it would have gone for less money.
 It will fit well next to his equally fine Bauer guitar which was perhaps built by Pehr's brother!
 Well.
-After a number of weeks, I got the guitar home in a Gator 3/4 case in which it was just possible to get the guitar down.
+After a number of weeks, I got the guitar home in a Gator 3/4 case in which it was just possible to fit the guitar.
 A size comparison with Farres Bauer guitar and a Levin parlor.
 The shape was very similar to the Bauer guitar.

 The guitar was in good condition but not without problems.
-The stable was loose and the bottom had a crack in the middle joint and the bottom had dropped to the side in some places.
-The lid was deformed around the stable and the bottom of the oak sunk.
-The tuning screws were very strange and as it turned out later unusable when they cogged around when trying to tune.
-The neck was bent, the reason was that the drawbar had not been tightened and it had probably been kept unplayed with tuned strings for many years.
+The bridge was loose and the bottom had a crack in the middle joint and the bottom was loose from the side in some places.
+The top was deformed around the bridge and the bottom of oak was sunk.
+The tuners were very strange and as it turned out later unusable when the cog slipped when trying to tune.
+The neck was bent, the reason was that the trussrod had not been tightened, and it had probably been kept unplayed with tuned up strings for many years.
 The neck had been re-glued with carpentry glue, there was also carpentry glue in the middle joint of the bottom and at the edge of the bottom.
 Two brass nails had been nailed into the neck foot… The end block later turned out to be cracked in the middle.
 The side had received some almost invisible stab wounds in two places, they could easily be glued together with hot skin glue.

-I was very curious about the construction of the drawbar, as the neck had to be changed if the step was not far to loosen the fretboard to really be able to study the drawbar and make it easier to loosen the neck.
+I was very curious about the construction of the trussrod, as the neck had to be reset the step was not far to loosen the fretboard to really be able to study the trussrod and make it easier to loosen the neck.
 It turned out that the neck had a "Levin attachment" without dovetail, it had probably gone well to loosen the neck without taking off the fretboard first.

-The drawbar was not a wire as in the patent, instead it looked pretty much like a normal Gibson type drawbar.
+The trussrod was not a wire as in the patent, instead it looked pretty much like a normal Gibson type trussrod.
 I guess it did not take long before Pehr realized that a rod works much better than a wire!
-The drawbar has its problems as it protrudes into the fretboard at both ends.
-The attachment at the neck foot is strong, the bar has been bent 90 degrees, which can be seen in the pictures, but the nut can not be tightened too hard as it only rests on the upper saddle in the ebony and the end wood on the fingerboard.
-On this particular guitar, the drawbar does not work so well as the wood of the neck is both strong and hard.
-The most important thing is that it is tightened and not loose, you can not bend back the neck relief more than a little grand.
+The trussrod has its problems as it protrudes into the fretboard at both ends.
+The attachment at the neck foot is strong, the bar has been bent 90 degrees, which can be seen in the pictures, but the nut can not be tightened too hard as it only rests on the ebony nut and the end wood on the fingerboard.
+On this particular guitar, the trussrod does not work so well as the wood of the neck is both strong and hard.
+The most important thing is that it is tightened and not loose, you can not bend back the neck relief more than a little bit.
 I specially made a fixed 8 mm wrench to access the nut which was very tight.
-A crescent-shaped hole for the drawbar was recessed on the underside of the upper saddle.
+A crescent-shaped hole for the trussrod was recessed on the underside of the nut.

 It was easy to loosen the bottom.
-The ribs at the bottom were relatively loose, the glued spruce to oak does not sit as well as spruce to spruce.
-However, the ribs sat in the lid like the mountain!
-I like the ribbing in the lid, it is similar to the one I use in my GammelGura.
-I actually got some inspiration and nowadays I stick the ends of the ribs under the kerfing on GammelGura guitars and have modified the stable plate so it goes over the entire lid.
+The braces at the bottom were relatively loose, the glued spruce to oak does not sit as well as spruce to spruce.
+However, the braces in the top were really tight!
+I like the bracing in the top, it is similar to the one I use in my GammelGura.
+I actually got some inspiration and nowadays, I stick the ends of the braces under the kerfing on GammelGura guitars and have modified the bridge plate so it goes over the entire top.

 It is noticeable that it was a skilled craftsman who built the guitar.
-An extremely beautiful stable and end bud, nicely and sensibly put together otherwise.
+An extremely beautiful bridge and end pin, nicely and sensibly put together otherwise.

-To flatten the lid and bottom, the ribs were removed from the bottom and around the stable in the lid.
-The lid and bottom were soaked thoroughly and put under pressure for a few days.
+To flatten the top and bottom, the braces were removed from the bottom and around the bridge in the top.
+The top and bottom were thoroughly soaked with water and put under pressure for a few days.

 The bottom could be glued without major problems, part of the edge of the bottom had to be scrapped away in the narrowest place as usual.
-The shrunken bottom has a smaller circumference than the side, a simple solution is to push the side in a few mm in the narrowest place for the best fit.
+The shrunken bottom has a smaller circumference than the sides, a simple solution is to push the sides in a few mm in the narrowest place for the best fit.

 The fretboard was glued back without any problems.

 The neck was glued on.
-Despite all the measurement, it was not perfectly glued in, the biggest reason was that the fretboard was not completely flat.
-When the straps were removed, I sanded the board that had a 10 ″ radius plane.
-Unfortunately I had to grind at the top but also at the 12th band.
-When the board was straight, the string height of the 12th band became half a mm too high.
-I glued the neck a second time and got to the angle perfectly.
-A strap at the top of the stable instead of a stable leg places high demands, there is virtually nothing to correct if the neck angle is not perfect.
+Despite all the measurement, it was not perfectly glued in, the biggest reason was that the fretboard was not completely straight.
+When the frets were removed, I sanded the board that had a 10 ″ radius plane.
+Unfortunately I had to sand at the top of the fretboard but also at the 12th fret.
+When the fretboard was straight, the string height of the 12th fret became half a mm too high.
+I reglued the neck a second time and got to the angle perfectly.
+A fret at the top of the bridge instead of a saddle places high demands, there is virtually nothing to correct if the neck angle is not perfect.

-The stable, still with its original sticks, was re-glued with hot skin glue.
-The stable's string pin hole had deep worn notches from the strings, they were also not centered in the hole.
-Used tape as "resistance" for superglue and sanding dust of rosewood that filled the grooves.
+The bridge, still with its original pins, was re-glued with hot hide glue.
+The bridge's stringpin holes had deep worn notches from the strings, they were also not centered in the hole.
+I used tape as "a dam" for superglue and sanding dust of rosewood that filled the grooves.
 It worked well!

-The fretboard, which was ground flat, was re-banded with new and higher nickel bands.
-The originals were saved on a "smatterband", they were soft not of the best quality.
-The lighter parts of the fretboard are the areas that were not sanded down.
+The fretboard, which was sanded flat, was re-fretted with new and higher nickel frets.
+The originals were saved in the case, but they were soft and not of the best quality.
+The light colored parts of the fretboard are the areas that were not sanded down.

-To intonate better, the strip groove is filled in the stable again and a new strip was mounted 2 mm further down on the bass side and 1 mm further down on the treble side.
-Some previous damage around the stable was hidden with golden brown stain, the scrapped edge of the oak base was repaired with spirit varnish with a thin brush.
-New Golden Age tuning screws with black knobs were fitted.
+To intonate better, the fret groove was filled in the bridge and a new fret was mounted 2 mm further down on the bass side and 1 mm further down on the treble side.
+Some previous damage on the top around the bridge was hidden with golden brown stain, the scrapped edge of the oak bottom was repaired with spirit varnish and a thin brush.
+New Golden Age tuners with black knobs were fitted.